Workplace Giving CampaignAugust 7, 2019

 For past reoccurring donors who have stopped contributing, targeted mail packages along with a phone call can help sustain your campaign momentum.
 Your mail packages should focus on your mission and be personalized to the intended recipients.
 Your message should not only be compelling but also presented in such a way that speaks to them – hence the importance of knowing your donors.
 Thanks to donor management software, it is easier to build great relationships with your donors.

-Although the goal of a fundraising campaign is to raise funds, and while it is important to have a call to action, it is important that you invite donors to take ownership of the work your charity is doing.
+Although the goal of solicitors or fundraiser counsels is to raise funds, and while it is important to have a call to action, it is important that you invite donors to take ownership of the work your charity is doing.
 Make sure to include thank-you notes, success stories, etc. Keeping your donors informed allows them to feel personally involved and more likely to reach deeper into their pockets or invite their friends to be a part of the campaign.

 Small targeted goals such as, how much can your organization raise by the end of a week, or in a day, might just sway those potential donors who were on the fence about donating.
 People are more likely to donate if they know that their donation will help the campaign reach a certain goal.
 You would be surprised at just how this can help you maintain fundraising momentum.